rotinov/AGNES/README.md

-# CITUS - Flexible Reinforcement Learning Framework with PyTorch
+# AGNES - Flexible Reinforcement Learning Framework with PyTorch

 **This framework is under development and bugs may occur.**